Before I jump into this easy recipe for my Thai Yellow Curry Paste, I gotta dump some real life-ness for a second.

 SMOOSH: Add the minced shallot, grated ginger, minced lemongrass, cilantro stems & garlic and the coarse salt to a wide mouthed Mason jar or the container that came with your immersion blender.
 Use the immersion blender to roughly chop & mash up the aromatics until you have a rough mixture.
 Add the oil & fish sauce, then continue to blend together into a not-completely-smooth paste.
 Add the galangal or ginger and turmeric, then blend together until you have a thick but not lumpy curry paste mixture.
 Add both the dried cilantro & basil, then pulse to combine so that the curry paste is bright yellow, with some green flecks throughout.
 For a smoother texture, you can also make this in a smaller food processor or Vitamix – the method is the same, adding the green herbs at the very end to keep the brightest yellow color.

 STORE: Transfer the finished paste to an airtight, sealed container like a mason jar and keep in the fridge for up to 2 months.
 (Yes, I have tested this!)
 Alternatively, spoon the paste into an ice cube tray & freeze until solid.
 Then pop out the cubes and keep them in a freezer bag for up to 6 months.

 USE: For the best flavor in your dishes, fry up the Thai yellow curry paste in a little oil until fragrant as the first step in your curry making endeavors!

-Ground galangal has a flavor similar to ground ginger, with a little more heat and a hit of peppery spice.
-It’s a lovely addition to your AIP pantry if you’re missing spice & heat, but if you can’t find it, feel free to substitute ground ginger instead.
-The fresh ginger in the recipe brings that lovely aromatic brightness, while the ground ginger or galangal brings a more concentrated heat.
+Galangal powder has a flavor similar to ground ginger, with a little more heat and a hit of peppery spice.
+It’s a lovely addition to your AIP pantry if you’re missing spice & heat, but if you can’t find it, feel free to substitute dried ginger instead.
+The fresh ginger in the recipe brings that lovely aromatic brightness, while the dried ginger or galangal powder brings a more concentrated heat.